MM53/eportfolio-kubernetes/tutorial/Readme.md

     servicePort: 80            # port specified for the service
 ```

-To set it up first delete the old service and replace it by a clusterIp service.
+To set it up, first delete the old service and replace it by a ClusterIp service.
 Then apply the new manifests:

 `kubectl delete service hello-world`

 `kubectl apply -f https://github.com/MM53/eportfolio-kubernetes/raw/master/examples/hello-world-service-cluster-ip.yaml`

 `kubectl apply -f https://github.com/MM53/eportfolio-kubernetes/raw/master/examples/hello-world-ingress-simple.yaml`

-Now you have fully deployed your first application into a kubernetes cluster.
+Now you have completely deployed your first application into a kubernetes cluster.

 As a next step we can add some configuration to it using ConfigMaps.
 This is a way to store information or even files inside your cluster in a key-value format.